GMP & CBD: Why the EU’s Good Manufacturing Practices for the cannabis industry are so important

 - GMP certification creates an even playing field for all market participants and helps to bring their operational processes and products to an established and accepted standard

-- GMP ensures that cannabis and CBD products are produced under the highest quality standards
+- The practices themselves ensure that cannabis and CBD products are produced under the highest quality standards

-- The GMP sign on the label means that cannabis and CBD products are safe and effective
+- The GMP stamp on a label translates to safe and effective cannabis and CBD products

 - GMP certification contributes to the company's reputational advantage